-In a June 2012 article, background and reference check professional Paul Barada Sr. pointed out that contingent job offers are somewhat risky for employers.
-When a company makes an offer and rescinds it after checking references and backgrounds, the employee can put two and two together to realize what happened.
-Employees have the legal right, according to Barada, to review materials used in the decision.
-Such a review could make the company vulnerable to civil lawsuits if the employee discovers any damaging information that he can prove is false.
+The U.S. Equal Employment Opportunity Commission points out that contingent job offers are somewhat risky for employers because when a company makes an offer and rescinds it after checking references and backgrounds, the prospective employee has a legal right to review materials used in the decision.
+Such a review could make the company vulnerable to civil lawsuits if the employee discovers any damaging information that can be proved false.

 Neil Kokemuller has been an active business, finance and education writer and content media website developer since 2007.
 He has been a college marketing professor since 2004.
 Kokemuller has additional professional experience in marketing, retail and small business.
 He holds a Master of Business Administration from Iowa State University.